ianchanning/neural-network-js/tutorial/slides.tex.md

 Maths and Computer Science at Imperial in London

-JavaScript / React for Imec
+JavaScript / React for imec

 All AI knowledge from online courses (In Andrew Ng we trust)